-A: Let’s break down the three ways you can visit Greater Portland during this time.
-Whether that means getting a COVID test, quarantining, or coming from an exempt state.
+A: Let’s break down the four ways you can visit Greater Portland during this time.
+Whether that means getting a COVID test, quarantining, getting vaccinated, or coming from an exempt state.

 - 1 | If you live in Connecticut, Massachusetts, New Hampshire, Rhode Island, or Vermont you are exempt from the 10-day quarantine or negative test requirement.

 - 2 | All who are vaccinated may travel to Maine without restriction from any state within the U.S.